Q: How often do I need to be recertified?

 Q: If a User has been certified in the past in PACP and is looking to recertify while also adding new MACP/LACP certification, will they be able to do all three online?

 A: Currently recertification is only available online.
 If PACP certification is about to lapse, it's suggested that PACP recertification be done online or through a certified PACP Trainer.
 If a new MACP/LACP certification is desired, then recertification can be followed by a classroom LACP and/or MACP certification course.

 Q: Is the PACP online recertification interactive?

 A: While the online training is designed for students to complete modules at their own pace without a live trainer, it includes exercises to reinforce the training.

 Q: After completing the online training modules, where can I take the examination?

 A: After successfully completing the online training modules, the exam can be taken online at any computer by logging in to your MyNASSCO page.

 Q: If my certification lapses, will I be required to attend the 2-day PACP class again?

-A: Yes, if your certification lapses beyond the 1-year grace period, you will need to attend the training as if a brand new user.
+A: Yes, if your certification lapses beyond your expiration date, you will need to attend the training as if a brand new user.

 Q: What is the cost of PACP recertification?

 Q: Can I update my manual online?

 A: If you have version 7.0 or later, you can update your manual by logging in to your nassco.org account.
 Replacement manuals for recertification can be purchased for $100 plus shipping.

 Q: If I am a trainer, do I also need to be recertified as a user?